 Ginger essential oil causes a warming sensation when applied to the skin.
 It's thought to increase circulation and help relieve pain.
 A study published in the Journal of the Medical Association of Thailand showed people with knee osteoarthritis experienced improvement in knee pain, symptoms, daily activities, sports activities, and quality of life when ginger extract in carrier oil was rubbed into their arthritic knees for 12 weeks.

-A separate study published in Complementary Therapies in Medicine suggests aromatherapy massage with a blend of ginger and orange oils may offer short-term relief of moderate to severe knee pain in elderly people with osteoarthritis.
+A separate study published suggests aromatherapy massage with a blend of ginger and orange oils may offer short-term relief of moderate to severe knee pain in elderly people with osteoarthritis.

 Turmeric contains high levels of curcumin, which is a compound that not only gives turmeric its golden color, it's also responsible for its anti-inflammatory benefits.
 According to a study published in Drug Design, Development and Therapy, curcumin extract helped reduce pain and increased physical function and quality of life in people with osteoarthritis.